HealthyWebDeveloper/oauth2-fitbit/README.md

 # Fitbit Provider for OAuth 2.0 Client

+This is a fork of https://github.com/djchen/oauth2-fitbit for the purposes of having a non dev version available for composer install.

 This package provides Fitbit OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

 This package is compliant with [PSR-1][], [PSR-2][], [PSR-4][], and [PSR-7][].
 If you notice compliance oversights, please send a patch via pull request.